 California Fires: CITRIS researchers explore tech solutions

-Photo Credit: Clarity Movement
+Photo courtesy of Clarity Movement Co.

 Wildfires have shaped California’s landscape for centuries, but increased urbanization and development encroaching into formerly forested land is posing risks to life and property.
 Climate change is accelerating conditions that can lead to devastating effects.
 According to the California Department of Forestry and Fire Protection (CAL FIRE), California is experiencing the deadliest and most destructive wildfires in its history.
 To date this year, 9,639 fires have contributed to the burning of 4,177,524 acres of land.